LauraIsCool/Assignment_2_Python/README.md

 # What to expect from 'Assignment2-Elsa.py'

-# For more details about how to run the program and what to expect please refer to the specific documetation created l[here](https://github.com/LauraIsCool/Assignment_2_Python/blob/master/Assignment2_SupportingDocumentation.docx)
+### For more details about how to run the program and what to expect please refer to the specific documetation created [Click Here](https://github.com/LauraIsCool/Assignment_2_Python/blob/master/Assignment2_SupportingDocumentation.docx)

 # License